 Place scented plants along a walkway or by a bench

 And why not harness that effect?
-Try grouping scented plants near a patio or seating area where they can be quietly inhaled.
-Or, site them close to the house where they can serve as an indoor-outdoor transition.
-Keeping your fragrant garden close to home will not only make harvesting plants easy, but also allow their aromas to carry inside.
+Plant a group of scented plants near a patio or seating area where they can be quietly experienced.
+Or, site them close to a window where their aromas can carry inside.

 Plant a fragrant garden under a window for a powerful effect

-At other times, fragrance can evoke memories, while freeing positive emotions of happiness or well-being.
-For me, it’s the delicate aroma of pansies.
-One small whiff and I am instantly transported back in time to our neighbor’s garden.
-His tiny collection of purple pansies was my very first experience with flowers.
-I can still remember, at age 5, the thrill of touching those velvety blooms.
+At other times, fragrance can evoke memories linked to positive feelings of happiness and well-being.
+For me, it’s the delicate scent of pansies.
+Just one whiff instantly transports me back to my childhood.
+Our neighbor had a walkway edged with purple pansies that fascinated me.
+And to this day, I can still recall the thrill of those velvety blooms.

 Fragrance can evoke memories.

-Indeed, even the smallest fragrant garden can have a big impact on our sense of well-being.
-For instance, by siting scented plants along a walkway it allows them to release their aromas when people touch or brush by them.
-This unexpected experience can produce a powerful effect.
+Indeed, even the smallest fragrant garden can spread happiness.
+For example, siting scented plants along a walkway enables them to release their aromas when people brush by them.
+This unexpected encounter can produce a powerful effect.

 Whatever location you choose for your scented plants, make sure it’s a sunny, well-sheltered site.
-Enclosed spaces work best because they not only protect delicate blooms but also help concentrate the plants’ individual scents.
-And this heightens the overall effect of the garden.
+Enclosed spaces work best because they not only protect delicate blooms but they also help concentrate the plants’ individual fragrances.
+And this, in turn, heightens their overall effect.

 DESIGNING A FRAGRANT GARDEN

-A well-designed fragrant garden follows the same tiered layout of the perennial garden.
-That is, it consists of a mix of tall, medium and low-growing plants that each complement each other.
-When designing your garden, make sure to plan for a succession of blooms that balances fragrance along with leaf shape, texture and flower color.
+So how do you design a fragrant garden?
+First, make sure to follow the same short-to-tall format of the perennial garden.
+That is, include a mix of tall, medium and low-growing plants that each complement each other.
+Above all, make sure to plan for a succession of blooms that balances fragrance along with leaf shape, texture and flower color.

 That being said, never fixate on just one scent.
 This can quickly become overpowering and detract from the overall interest of the garden.